 In 2019, mid-November Venice was 80% underwater, with many ground floors damaged.
 During our visit, we saw water (flood) in the San Marco Piazza with cafes and the square partially merged in water.

-People were wearing colorful boots (known Goldon plastic boots) that one can buy from the Piazza for 10 euros.
+People were wearing colorful boots (known as Goldon plastic boots) that one can buy from the Piazza for 10 euros.
 They are one-time use only, but they are useful in keeping your feet and shoes dry.

 In terms of sightseeing, there was no line-up anywhere.
-Various districts or Sestieri had fewer tourists, so wandering Venice was a dream.
+Various districts or Sestieri had fewer tourists, so wandering in Venice was a dream.
 Finding a table by a canalside cafe was also easy, and we always had the best view!

 Temperature-wise Venice was on the cooler side (as compared to Rome).
 Places like Burano, Murano, and Torcello islands were very quiet, and the sunset was early.